Robbie-Bridgwater/workout-tracker/README.md

 * Express

 ## Installation
-The file contains a package.json so to run this on your local device you will just need to:
+The app contains a package.json so to run this on your local device you will just need to:
 * (i) clone the repository
 * (ii) start a mongodb server in the background by opening up the terminal and running `mongodb`
 * (iii) navigate to the root directory in your terminal and run `npm i`